talkable/talkable-docs/source/partials/campaign_placements_description.rst

   <h2>Campaigns Rotating</h2>

-It worth mentioning that you can also attach multiple Campaigns into one Placement.
+It is worth mentioning that you can also attach multiple Campaigns into one Placement.
 In this case Talkable will always show only one Campaign based on a random rotation.
 This mechanism is useful if you want to compare which Campaign has higher referral conversion rate by changing Incentives or other referral pieces in the other Campaign.